legumeinfo/medicagomine/README.md

 # medicmine
-A mine for Medicago truncatula and Medicago sativa
+An InterMine for Medicago truncatula